saimum10/CallManager/README.md

 # Call Manager

-A lightweight Material 3 Android app for managing call recording and per-SIM call forwarding.
-Built with Kotlin and Jetpack Compose.
+A Android app for managing call recording and per-SIM call forwarding.
 Requires Android 10 (API 29) or newer.

 ## Features